-A Guide to Teaching Kids to Sew and the Sewing Supplies You Need
+A Guide to Teaching Kids to Sew and the Essential Supplies You Need

 An important thing to remember when buying your sewing supplies is to buy good quality materials.
 Cheap materials tend to break easily and oftentimes are difficult to work with.
 Those threads and needles you buy at bargain basement stores are often bargain basement quality too.
 ALWAYS check the quality of your materials by giving them a test run.
 If it’s difficult for you to pull the needle through the fabric it’s going to be even more difficult for a child.